cdiggins/type-inference/README.md

 This is a simple and easy to use type inference algorithm written in TypeScript that supports polymorphic types.

-The algorithm is different than Damas-Hindley-Milner type inference (aka Algorithm W) as it can infer higher-order types.
+The algorithm is different than Damas-Milner type inference (aka Algorithm W) as it can infer higher-order types.

 >>> I have merely tested and validated that the code works, I have not proven that it is correct.